-Sureplan’s funeral bond is called Sureplan Gold and it is a conservatively managed bond that is an ideal way with which to put aside funds for your funeral expense.
-You can either invest a lump sum, or save using regular deposits from as little as $50 per month.
-Therefore it is an ideal funeral saving plan.
+Sureplan’s funeral bond is called Sureplan Gold and it is a conservatively managed bond that may be an ideal way with which to put aside funds for your funeral expense.
+You can either invest a lump sum or deposit regular or ad-hoc deposits from as little as $50.
+Therefore, it can be an ideal funeral saving plan.

 |Year||Sureplan Gold Return||Annual CPI (Inflation)|